HugoDelval/pedagogic_ctf/challs/Readme.md

     export NEW_CHALL_NAME=php_exec
     mkdir $NEW_CHALL_NAME.dir
-Now you must create the json file that will describe your challenge parameter is use to pass arg to you script in a ordered way :
+Now you must create the json file that will describe your challenge, "parameters" is used to pass arguments to you script in a ordered way :

 ```json
 {